How to Use the Essential Graphics Panel to Create a Motion Graphic Title in Premiere

 Animating an Intro in Premiere Pro

 Now let’s animate our intro.
 Go to Effect Controls > Text and select Position.
 Place the playhead at the beginning of the clip you’re going to animate the text on.
 Hold Shift and hit the right arrow eight times, and that’ll put the playhead forward about 40 frames.
-Then go back about one second, which is 30 frames, by Shift and pressing the left arrow five times.
-This will take you to the 10 point.
+Then go back about one second, which is 30 frames, by holding Shift and pressing the left arrow five times.
+This will take you to the 10 frame point.

 Now push your text off the screen.
 Select the keyframe to the right, and then Control-click and choose Temporal Interpolation > Ease In.
-Then choose the keyframe to the left, Control-click, and choose Temporal Interpolation > Ease Out.
-Play the animation, and the text will onto the screen.
+Then choose the keyframe to the left, Control-click, and choose Temporal Interpolation > Ease Out. the animation, and the text will move onto the screen.

 Animating Intro Inside Premiere ProAnimating Intro Inside Premiere ProAnimating Intro Inside Premiere Pro